yichiliao/openbo/README.md

 - `tests/` - unit tests for functions, GP, acquisitions, and optimizer smoke tests
 - `configs/` - lightweight config files for benchmark/method settings
 - `notebooks/` - teaching notebooks for BO concepts and methods

+## Contact
+This repo is created and maintained by Yi-Chi Liao (yichi.liao@inf.ethz.ch).